nico-hn/color_contrast_calc_rb/README.md

 ### Example 4: Sort colors

-You can sort colors using a method `ColorContrastCalc::Sorter.sort`.
+You can sort colors using a method `ColorContrastCalc::Sorter.sort` or its alias `ColorContrastCalc.sort`.

 And by passing the second argument to this method, you can also specify the sort order.